-CBO currently generates the following statistics:
+CBO generates the following statistics:

 Statistics Granularity Description

 Table-level - Uncompressed size of table

 - Number of rows

-Statistics Granularity Description

 - Number of files

 Column-level - Number of distinct values

 - Number of NULL values

 - Minimum value

 - Maximum value

 CBO requires column-level statistics to generate the best query execution plans.
-Later, when viewing these statistics from the command line, you can can choose to also include table-level statistics generated by the hive.stats.autogather configuration property.
+Later, when viewing these statistics from the command line, you can choose to also include table-level statistics that are generated by the hive.stats.autogather configuration property.
 However, CBO does not use these table-level statistics to generate query execution plans.